Early Church Fathers

 2.) if the Bible doesn't agree with Church doctrine, then why wasn't the Bible edited by the Church?

 Very good questions.
-To the first, one of the confidences we have that the Bible has not undergone serious editing is based upon the sheer number of whole and partial manuscripts available nowadays from sources both inside and outside of the Church.
+To the first question, one of the confidences we have that the Bible has not undergone serious editing is based upon the sheer number of whole and partial manuscripts available nowadays from sources both inside and outside of the Church.
 I have read that it is in the area of 25,000 or so.
-To the first and second questions above, it can be stated that more important than having 25,000 manuscripts is the fact that God has personally written, assembled, and preserved His Word against destruction or editing (please see my article on Who wrote the Bible).
-He may have chosen to use the tool of the Church to preserve it or He could have preserved it through other tools if He wanted to.
+To both questions: Far more importantly than the 25,000 manuscript pieces is the fact that God has personally written, assembled, and preserved His Word against destruction or editing (please see my article on Who wrote the Bible).
+He may have chosen to use the Church to preserve it or He could have preserved it through any other tool of His choosing if He wanted to.
 It doesn't really matter.
 What matters is that He preserved it for us.
-He has not necessarily preserved writings outside of Scripture (like those of the early fathers or Homer or Socrates).
+He has not necessarily preserved writings outside of Scripture (like those of the early fathers or even Homer or Socrates for that matter).
 All of these writings outside of Scripture must be tested against Scripture.

 John I 4:1 Beloved, do not believe every spirit, but test the spirits to see whether they are of God: because many false prophets have gone out into the world.

 All theological ideas (including ancient and modern writings) need to be tested against God's Word When tested, my guess is that all extra-Biblical writings will fail in some point.
 Some will fail more than others.
-Not surprisingly, even mine I am sure.
+Mine included I am sure because I am a sinful human being.
 My writings are not inspired, and therefore, are not perfect.
 Some of my pages (hopefully most) will stand up to the test of Scripture, but some will invariably have error in them.
-I am simply a sinful human who is prone to err.
 It is only by the grace of God that I understand any of His Truth.
 And I am trying to be a witness of this Truth to the best of my ability.
 His Word is the standard.
 His word is Truth (John 17:17).